Akaroa – Guide for Backpackers

 Little blue penguins in Akaroa

 The largest mainland colony of white-flippered blue penguins is the Pohatu colony in the Banks Peninsula.
 Because the colony is on a highly sensitive conservation site, the only way to see the little blue penguins is with a tour.
 The best time to see them is from the end of August to January.
+Find out more in Where to Find Penguins in New Zealand.

 More wildlife in Akaroa